josephxbrick/AddCurrentDateToArtboards/README.md

 # AddCurrentDateToArtboards

-A Sketch plugin that updates today's date on all artboards on the current Sketch page, using a symbol instance to display the page number.
+A Sketch plugin that updates today's date on artboards in the current Sketch page that contain a symbol instance to display the page number.

 To see how it works, try the sample.sketch file in the repository.